VAlgoLang/valgolang.github.io/source/tutorial.rst

     }
     ...

 Speed annotations also have a second, optional argument.
-This is a boolean flag indicating whether or not to speed up by a certain amount.
+This is a boolean flag indicating whether or not to speed up by the specified amount.
-In the code below we speed up the inner loop by a factor of 3 after the first iteration is complete and can be useful for when you want to speed through certain parts of your animation.
+In the code below we speed up the inner loop by a factor of 3 after the first iteration is complete.
+This can be useful for when you want to conditionally speed through certain parts of your animation.

 .. code:: kotlin